gocn/edu/_books/the-way-to-go.markdown

 ---
 layout:        book
-title:         "The Way to Go"
+title:         The Way to Go
-description:   "TODO description of The Way to Go"
+description:   TODO description of The Way to Go
-nav:           "books"
+nav:           books
 ---

 TODO